 The importance of trust and cultural humility

 MNT: You mentioned earlier that a lot of the diagnoses in dermatology would come through primary care.
-Is there anything in particular that primary care physicians specifically could do to amend this “earned” mistrust and to help rebuild confidence in medicine for patients of color?
+Is there anything in particular that primary care physicians specifically could do to amend “earned” mistrust and to help rebuild confidence in medicine for patients of color?

 Dr. Elbuluk: Yes, I think there are a couple [of] things.
 Trust is essential, and I think having a relationship of trust as a physician with your patient is everything.
 If you don’t have that, […] you’re less likely to have compliance, and you’re less likely to have a good successful outcome.